spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 ## Auto Registration

 You can automate the registration process by using registration tokens.
 This method requires providing the registration token in the user data.
-The default project, if any selected for the registration token determines the exact project within your tenant that the Edge host is registered under.
-You can override the default project by providing a project id in the user data.
+If a default project was selected for the registration token, that is the project the Edge host will be registered under.
+You can override the default project by providing a project ID in the user data.

 <br />